Pete Buttigieg: Personal life

 Buttigieg announced his engagement to Chasten Glezman, a junior high school teacher, in a December 14, 2017, Facebook post.
 They had been dating since August 2015 after meeting on the dating app Hinge.
 They were married on June 16, 2018, in a private ceremony at the Cathedral of St. James.
 This made Buttigieg the first mayor of South Bend to get married while in office.
 Chasten uses the surname Buttigieg.

 Buttigieg announced on August 17, 2021, that he and his husband had become parents.
 He elaborated on September 4, 2021, that they had adopted two newborn fraternal twins.
+In June 2026, he was separated from his children overnight after an anonymous report, which the police determined to be meritless, accused him of abusing them.

 In July 2022, Buttigieg established his permanent residence in Traverse City, Michigan, which is Chasten's hometown, and registered to vote in Michigan.
+In June 2026, a false report was filed with child protective services against Buttigieg, alleging that his 4-year-old children were at risk due to a claimed violent history.
+The children were taken in for forensic interviews while their fathers were not allowed to be present.
+CPS determined the report to be false.
+Buttigieg described the incident as "the ugliest thing that has happened to me since my career in service began."

 Awards and honors

 Buttigieg was a 2015 recipient of the Fenn Award, given by the John F. Kennedy Presidential Library in recognition of his work as mayor.
 To mark the 50th anniversary of the Stonewall riots in June 2019, Queerty named him one of its "Pride50" people—"trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people".
 At the Golden Heart Awards, run by God's Love We Deliver, Buttigieg was awarded the "Golden Heart Award for Outstanding Leadership and Public Service" in October 2019.
 Equality California, an LGBT-rights organization, gave Buttigieg and his husband Chasten their Equality Trailblazer Award in August 2020.
 Attitude, a British gay lifestyle magazine, named Buttigieg their 2020 Person of the Year to recognize his groundbreaking run for the presidency.
 In August 2024, Buttgieg was inducted by the LGBTQ Victory Fund into the LGBTQ+ Political Hall of Fame.